sebastian-zieba/PACMAN/docs/source/before_running.rst

 Set up the pcf
 --------------

-The PACMAN control file, or :ref:`pcf page <pcf>`, stores all parameters that the user can tune for a particular run.
+The pcf is the PACMAN control file and comparable to the ecf in the Eureka! pipeline.
+It contains all parameters that the user can tune for all stages.

+More information about it can be found in the :ref:`pcf page <pcf>`.

 Before starting the analysis, the paths to the data directory and run directory (``datadir`` and ``rundir``) must be set in the pcf (to be clear, in the ``obs_par.pcf`` file that is in e.g., ``/home/zieba/Desktop/Projects/Observations/Hubble/GJ1214_13021``).